TencentARC/ArcNerf/README.md

 # ArcNerf

-ArcNerf is a framework incorporating many state-of-the-art NeRF-based methods with useful functionality on novel view rendering and object extraction.
+ArcNerf is a framework consist of many state-of-the-art NeRF-based methods with useful functionality on novel view rendering and object extraction.

-The framework is highly modular, which allows you to modify any piece and develop your own algorithm easily.
+The framework is highly modular, which allows you to modify any component in the pipeline and develop your own algorithm easily.

 It is developed by [TencentARC Lab](https://arc.tencent.com/).